spgill/stock-hound/private/copy/privacy-policy.md

 When you use the form on our website to request a product alert, we collect your email address and your IP address.

 ### Where we store your information
-When you use the form on our website to request a product alert, we store your information in a secure password protected MongoDB database.
+When you use the form on our website to request a product alert, we store your information in a secure password protected database.
+We will store your data for no more than 1 year; at which point it will be securely erased.

 ### What we use your information for
 We use your email address to deliver to you updates on the stock level of products you choose.
 When we deliver these email updates, you have the option to unsubscribe from these communications and we won’t send them to you again.